sf-wdi-44/project-vagabond/README.md

 ## Brief

 We have been commissioned to build a travel community, code-named **Project Vagabond** for now, for users to share tips (AKA posts) about their favorite locations around the world.
-You will be building this app from scratch, so please **do not fork this repository to begin**, just use it as an online reference.
+You will be building this app from scratch, so please **do not fork this repository to begin**; just use it as an online reference.

 ## Client Contract